 To study the communication pages, we collected all Wikidata discussion pages publicly available until November $2021$.
-We classified the threads based on their discussion channel, e.g. \textit{item, property, user etc. talk pages}, \textit{Project chat, Requests for comment, etc.} communication pages (see Table \ref{tab:list_of_discussion_channels}).
+We classified the threads based on their discussion channel, such as \textit{item, property, user, and so on talk pages}, \textit{Project chat, Requests for comment}, and so on communication pages (see Table \ref{tab:list_of_discussion_channels}).
 After splitting into threads, for each thread, we retained the information on the number of posts, the unique editors participating in the discussion, and the timestamps, to be able to measure the size, duration and participation levels of each discussion.
-Table \ref{tab:dp-attributes} presents the number of threads, number of posts, and number of unique editors for each discussion channel.
+Table \ref{tab:dp-attributes} presents an account of threads, posts, and unique editors for each discussion channel.
 Our complete dataset of Wikidata discussions includes more than $480K$ threads and $1M$ posts.
-The size of the dataset and the different discussion channels led us to adopt a new approach.
-This involved identifying where we can find disagreements and then analysing controversies and argumentation.
-Our methodology and results are presented in detail in Section~\ref{sec:methodology} and Section~\ref{sec:results} respectively.
+The size of the dataset and the different discussion channels led us to use a sample of discussions for our analysis.
+We analysed disagreements through controversies and argumentation.
+Our methodology and results are presented in detail in Section~\ref{sec:methodology} and Section~\ref{sec:results}, respectively.